 - Educate yourself, your employees, and your colleagues on safe online practices.
 With the increase of BYOD work environments, it’s important to mitigate risk through clear policies and protocols, particularly when it comes to the creation and use of passwords.
 Password Managers such as RoboForm help remove the burden and greatly increase security for both individuals and businesses.

 Regardless of motive, ransomware is a real and active threat and it does not discriminate.
 As 2017 progresses, ransomware will undoubtedly evolve, presenting new variants and tactics.
-Whether as an individual, business, or organization, ensure you’re taking the proper precautions, removing incentive for cybercriminals and mitigating losses.
+Whether as an individual, business, or organization, ensure you’re taking the proper precautions, removing the incentive for cybercriminals and mitigating losses.
 And remember, GoodSync allows businesses to completely customize a backup strategy for each given environment by combining the world’s most advanced data backup options with the variety of backup destinations in an easy to use interface.
 By combining multiple data backup destination options with flexible automation modes, GoodSync can mitigate the entire spectrum of data loss threats, including ransomware.